 At the risk of sounding self-congratulatory, I must confess many mistakes were made, cultural snafus – such as the time in Bihar when a kindly neighbour visited to get back the cooking pot she’d loaned us, only to see, with horror, that I was boiling underwear in it!
 (In my defence, the pants had fallen down the hole that was used as both toilet and wash-sink….)

 There were the misunderstandings – hilarious to us at the time until it landed some in house arrest – as authorities failed to understand why a large group of students would be so thoroughly immersing themselves in the culture – and decided we must be terrorists.
 I kid you not.
-At the time they thought we were Sikh sympathisers, Mrs Gandhi having been slaughtered not that long ago by her Sikh bodyguards because she stormed the sacred Golden Temple of Amritsar.
+At the time some thought we were Sikh sympathisers, Mrs Gandhi having been slaughtered not that long ago by her Sikh bodyguards because she stormed the sacred Golden Temple of Amritsar.
 Since proselytising was also a crime, we could hardly cop to that – so, rock and hard place, anyone?
-Teams of us were quickly travelling cross country to avoid arrest, aided on some occasions by Indian friends.
+Teams were quickly travelling cross country to fly home, aided on some occasions by Indian friends.

 For you see, the greatest gift of all was the connection with the fantastic people we met, with whom we formed friendships, and who would go the second mile for us, because they recognised in us some humanity that went beyond our cultural and religious differences.